How To Improve Long & Short Term Memory 8 Guidelines for a Happy & Fulfilling Life!

 - Talk to yourself.
 Reciting as you read and reviewing notes out loud increases attention and motivation, and creates a stronger neural trace of memory by utilizing more senses.

-Research in How to Improve Short Term Memory
+How to Improve Short Term Memory

 For he first time, researchers have been able to watch distinct areas of the brain — the ones that relate to short-term memory — fire up after volunteers ingested the equivalent of two cups of coffee.
 “Everyone knows coffee makes us more alert, more vigilant, but our study documented how it works in the brain.
 We were able to show that caffeine modulates a higher brain function through its effects on distinct areas of the brain,” said Dr. Florian Koppelstatter, a radiology fellow at the Medical University of Innsbruck in Austria.